Grassmann's law: Other languages

 In Hadza, /h/ has no effect on aspiration.

 A similar effect takes place in Koti and other Makhuwa languages, where it was dubbed Katupha's law in Schadeberg (1999).
 If two aspirated consonants are brought together in one stem, the first loses its aspiration.
 The effect is particularly clear in reduplicated words: kopikophi 'eyelash'; piriphiri 'pepper' (cf. Swahili 'piripiri'); okukuttha 'to wipe'.
 This is slightly different from in Greek and Sanskrit, in that the two syllables need not be adjacent.

-The four Salishan languages Salish-Spokane-Kalispel, Okanagan, Shuswap and Tillamook exhibit a similar process affecting ejective rather aspirated consonants, which has been called "Grassmann's law for Salish", for example Shuswap underlying /x-tʼək-tʼəkʔ-éχn/ 'crutches' → surface /xtəktʼəkʔéχn/.
+The four Salishan languages Salish–Spokane–Kalispel, Okanagan, Shuswap and Tillamook exhibit a similar process affecting ejective rather than aspirated consonants, which has been called "Grassmann's law for Salish", for example Shuswap underlying /x-tʼək-tʼəkʔ-éχn/ 'crutches' → surface /xtəktʼəkʔéχn/.